Vidyoshah01/GDemo/README.md

 # GDemo
-this is the demo session.
+This is the demo session.
-hii there!
-hello world.
-hii